 Creating this “clean room” environment with Kubernetes also serves to separate your application from your customer’s other applications.
 Ideally, they don’t touch it all.
 If your customer is messing around with your application’s dependencies, there is no way to know its state when you push updates and/or patches.
 This greatly increases the odds of them breaking something or you breaking something when you release updates.

 Some may argue this approach limits server density but this argument may be penny wise and pound foolish.
 We believe it’s worth it to sacrifice server density in order to improve human operational efficiency.
 Humans are more expensive than machines.

-Databases are where we see the biggest obstacle to scaling on-premise installations.
+Databases are where we see the biggest obstacle to scaling on-premises installations.

 True.
 There are a few complications here:

 - Persistent data with containers is hard.
 There are a few people that are working on it, like ClusterHQ and CoreOS but those are still in the early stages and not widely adopted, which leads to the next point.

 - Each customer will likely have their own preferred methodology and tools to deal with persisting data.
 Some may use NAS devices to do snapshots and backups, some may be using S3, some may be open to using a distributed data store but don’t have the expertise to operate it.